michalm57/symfony_task_20240802/README.md

 docker-compose up -d --build
 ```
 ##  Access the application:
 The Symfony application should now be running.
-Access it in your web browser at http://localhost.
+Access it in your web browser at http://localhost/books.

 ##  Database Access
 The PostgreSQL database is accessible through the database container.
 You can connect to it using your preferred PostgreSQL client with the following credentials:
 ```
 Host: localhost
 Port: 5432
-Database Name: symfony_crud
+Database Name: symfony_task
-Username: symfony_crud
+Username: symfony_task
 Password: password
 ```